 How do you see regenerative agriculture impacting the rural farming communities in Australia now and into the future?

 The fact is, our planet is getting warmer, so regenerative agriculture is going to impact rural farming communities globally.
-It’s a process that creates more groundcover and a cooling impact on soils, which in turn has a positive impact on the climate.
+It’s a process that creates more groundcover and a cooling impact on soils, which in turn has a positive impact on soil health and climate.

 At Packhorse we see ourselves as custodians of the land with a responsibility to adopt new pathways to rejuvenate and heal this degraded land.
 Regenerative agriculture enables us to be sustainable in the industries we want to establish, and to enable ethical and clean food production for future generations.